Agricultural production; silviculture; aquaculture; plants, 211.1, 226.12, 226.18

 "Aquaculture" means the cultivation of aquatic animals and plants, including fish, shellfish, and seaweed, in natural or controlled marine or freshwater environments.

-"Silviculture" means the growing and cultivation of trees.
+"Silviculture" means the establishment, growth, care, and cultivation of trees.
 "Silvicultural activities" includes logging.
-"Silvicultural products" include fir trees raised for Christmas trees and any trees raised to be harvested for wood.
+"Silvicultural products" includes trees raised and offered for sale for Christmas trees and any trees raised to be harvested for wood.

 Item 3.
 Amend subrule 226.12(1) as follows: